0x5a17ed/plainfields/README.md

 ## ✨ Features

 - **🔤 Clean, minimal syntax**
   No curly braces, no complex nesting.
-Easy to read and write by humans
+Friendly to read and write by humans
 - **📏 Compact**
   Minimal syntax overhead, no deep nesting to navigate
 - **🔄 Boolean toggles**